quantumlib/Cirq/docs/dev/modules.md

 ## Packaging

-Each package gets published to PyPi as a separate package.
+Each package gets published to PyPI as a separate package.
 To build all the wheel files locally, use

 ```bash
 dev_tools/packaging/produce-package.sh ./dist `./dev_tools/packaging/generate-dev-version-id.sh`